When you apply for a Tier 4 visa, you have to show that you have a minimum level of funds to cover the costs of living and studying in the UK.

 There are online tools available to help you calculate and build a budget.
 We recommend the international student calculator as it’s specifically for people like you!

 Once you’re here in the UK there are lots of things you can do to save some money.
-Here are our top five:
+In recognition of National Student Money Week 2018, here are our top five:

 - Cook with your flatmates – share recipes from your home country, make it a social occasion at the same time!
 Have a look at BBC Good Food for recipe inspiration, they have a handy ‘cheap and healthy’ section as well